dorktype/LICE/README.md

 Statement | Description
 ----------|:-----------
-if        | Standard if statement for       | standard for statement return    | Standard return statement
+if        | Standard if statement for       | Standard for loop statement while     | Standard while loop statement do        | Standard do loop statement return    | Standard return statement

 ### Operators